Apolarity, Hessian and Macaulay polynomials: Preliminaries

-\begin{theorem}[Macaulay] With notation as above, there is a one-to-one inclusion reversing correspondence between finitely generated nonzero $T$-submodules $M \subseteq S$ and ideals $I \subseteq T$ such that $I \subseteq (\partial_0, \ldots, \partial_n)$ and $T/I$ is a local, Artinian ring, given by
+\begin{theorem}[Macaulay] With notation as above, there is a one-to-one inclusion reversing correspondence between finitely generated nonzero $T$-submodules $M \subseteq S$ and ideals $I \subseteq T$ such that $I \subseteq (\partial_0, \ldots, \partial_n)$ and $T/I$ is a local Artinian ring, given by

-More precisely, ideals $I$ as above such that $T/I$ is local Artinian Gorenstein correspond to principal submodules $Tf$ for some element $f \in S \setminus\{0\}$ (i.e.\ $I=f^\perp$). \end{theorem} \begin{corollary}[Macaulay] The homogeneous ideals $I$ as in Theorem \ref{Macaulay} such that $T/I$ is graded local Artinian Gorenstein and of socle degree $j$ correspond to principal submodules $Tf$, where $f$ is a homogeneous polynomial in $S_j$. \end{corollary}
+In particular, ideals $I$ as above such that $T/I$ is local Artinian Gorenstein correspond to principal submodules $Tg$ for some element $g \in S \setminus\{0\}$ (i.e.\ $I=g^\perp$). \end{theorem} \begin{corollary}[Macaulay] The homogeneous ideals $I$ as in Theorem \ref{Macaulay} such that $T/I$ is graded local Artinian Gorenstein and of socle degree $j$ correspond to principal submodules $Tg$, where $g$ is a homogeneous polynomial in $S_j$. \end{corollary}

-\begin{definition} We will call \emph{Macaulay polynomial} associated to $T/I$ the polynomial $f$ associated to $T/I$ (up to scalar multiplication) as in Corollary \ref{Macaulayomogeneo}. \end{definition}
+\begin{definition} We will call \emph{Macaulay polynomial} associated to $T/I$ the polynomial $g$ associated to $T/I$ (up to scalar multiplication) as in Corollary \ref{Macaulayomogeneo}. \end{definition}

-\begin{remark} Some authors refer to the \emph{Macaulay polynomial} as the \emph{dual socle generator} of $T/I$. \end{remark} \begin{remark} If $f$ is a homogeneous polynomial of degree $j$, then the Hilbert function $H(T_f)$ is symmetric with respect to $j/2$ (cf. \cite[p.\ 9]{IK}).
-Hence by Corollary \ref{Macaulayomogeneo}, if $I \subseteq (\partial_0, \ldots, \partial_n)$ is a homogenous ideal of $T$ and $T/I$ is (graded) local Artinian Gorenstein and of socle degree $j$, then its Hilbert function $H(T/I)$ is symmetric with respect to $j/2$. \end{remark}
+\begin{remark} Some authors refer to the \emph{Macaulay polynomial} as the \emph{dual socle generator} of $T/I$. \end{remark} \begin{remark} If $g$ is a homogeneous polynomial of degree $j$, then the Hilbert function $h(T_g)$ is symmetric with respect to $j/2$ (cf. \cite[p.\ 9]{IK}).
+Hence by Corollary \ref{Macaulayomogeneo}, if $I \subseteq (\partial_0, \ldots, \partial_n)$ is a homogeneous ideal of $T$ and $T/I$ is (graded) local Artinian Gorenstein and of socle degree $j$, then its Hilbert function $h(T/I)$ is symmetric with respect to $j/2$. \end{remark}

-Given $I \subseteq (\partial_0,\ldots ,\partial_n)$ homogeneous ideal such that $T/I$ is local Artinian Gorenstein and of socle dimension $j$, one can wonder if there is a simple way to determine the associated Macaulay polynomial $f \in S_j$.
-In fact the following holds: \begin{proposition} The Macaulay polynomial associated to $T/I$ is any nonzero element of $(0:_{S_j}I_j)$. \end{proposition}
+Given $I \subseteq (\partial_0,\ldots ,\partial_n)$ homogeneous ideal such that $T/I$ is local Artinian Gorenstein and of socle degree $j$, one can wonder if there is a simple way to determine the associated Macaulay polynomial $g \in S_j$.
+In fact the following holds: \begin{remark} The Macaulay polynomial associated to $T/I$ is any nonzero element of $(0:_{S_j}I_j)$. \end{remark}